poseidon-framework/poseidon-hs/README.md

 ## Preparing a new stable release

-The Github Actions script in `.github/workflows/release.yml` registeres a new draft release and automatically builds and uploads trident binaries when a new Git tag with the prefix `v*` is pushed.
+The Github Actions script in `.github/workflows/release.yml` registers a new draft release and automatically builds and uploads trident binaries when a new Git tag with the prefix `v*` is pushed.

 ```bash
 # locally register a new tag (e.g. 0.3.1)